chris-zen/pcb-insulator/README.md

 This project contains the design ideas to build a PCB insulator using UV LEDS.

 The design is for a board of 100x75 mm, but you can compose several boards to increase the exposure surface.
-But remember that you will need to use the appropriate power supply.
+Just remember that you will need to use the appropriate power supply.
 I include some numbers to help with this.

 # Numbers per board